vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

 - Escape all characters in text that are markdown control characters as HTML-entities

-The last step is causing the reduced readability of the output (see trade-off documented above) but it leads to avoiding parsing ambiguity.
-Backslash-based escaping has proven to lead to parsing ambiguities between implementations.
+The last step is causing the reduced readability of the output (see trade-off documented above) but it robustly avoids parsing ambiguities Backslash-based escaping has proven to lead to parsing ambiguities between implementations.

 ## Features